cncf/cnf-testbed/examples/use_case/gogtp-docker/README.md

 $ docker exec -it mme mme
 $ docker exec -it enb enb
 ```
-_You can run these detached as well, or modify the `run_all.sh` script to start the functionality automatically_
+_You can run these detached as well, or modify the `run_all.sh` script to start the functionality automatically.
+Do note that the networks/interfaces must be attached before the applications start, otherwise they will fail_

 To test connctivity, the following steps can be used from two separeate terminals
 ```